What is the difference between an ADU, in-law unit, and an addition?

 How to start your ADU build

-Building an ADU can be a wise financial investment considering the rental revenue it can generate or the money it can save a loved one as long as you stay within budget.
+Building an ADU can be a wise financial investment considering the rental revenue it can generate or the money it can save a loved one.
 At Home Quality Remodeling, we’ve been building homes, additions, and ADUs across the Bay Area for over a decade so we know how to finish your ADU on time and on budget.